structured-query-language/structured-query-language.github.io/data-metric-function-in-snowflake.md

 5. Metrics are executed by the serverless backend, no need to keep your warehouse running
 6. View and manage all of your quality metrics in a single place

-Creating a DMF is as simple as creating a UDF.
+Creating a Data Metric Function is as simple as creating a UDF.
 The function takes a new TABLE data type with one or more column arguments and returns a single result value.

 ```sql
 CREATE DATA METRIC FUNCTION IF NOT EXISTS count_of_nulls (